MTK Budapest FC

-Magyar Testgyakorlók Köre Budapest Futball Club, often abbreviated to MTK, is a professional football club based in Józsefváros, Budapest, Hungary.
+Magyar Testgyakorlók Köre Budapest Futball Club, often abbreviated to MTK, is a professional football club based in Budapest, Hungary.
 The club currently plays in the Nemzeti Bajnokság I. The club's colours are blue and white.
 As one of the most successful Hungarian football clubs, MTK has won the Hungarian League 23 times and the Hungarian Cup 12 times.
 The club has also won the Hungarian Super Cup twice.
 In 1955, as Vörös Lobogó SE, they became the first Hungarian team to play in the European Cup and in 1964 they finished as runners-up in the European Cup Winners' Cup after losing to Sporting Clube de Portugal in the final.

 The club founded the Sándor Károly Football Academy in 2001.
 The Academy also has a partnership agreement with English club Liverpool.
 MTK was established by the Hungarian Jewish community.

 History

 MTK Budapest first entered the Nemzeti Bajnokság in the 1903 season.
 In the subsequent season, MTK won their first domestic title.
 Between 1913 and 1914 and 1924–25, MTK dominated Hungarian football by winning ten titles in a row.